cisagov/ScubaGoggles/DEVELOPMENTGUIDE.md

 For example, for the issue above you might name the pull request "Add smoke test documentation."
 6. Add the PR to the correct project and the current milestone.
 7. Follow the template!
-    - Under motivation and context, if you’re not sure what to put, you can just put "Closes #issue-number," e.g., "Closes #341."
+    - Under motivation and context, if you're not sure what to put, you can just put "Closes #issue-number," e.g., "Closes #341."
 This does two things: it makes it so that GitHub will automatically close the issue when the PR is merged and it lets the reviewers know where they can look for context.
 NOTE: in order for GitHub to automatically close the issue, the "closes" statement needs to be the only thing on the line.
 For example: "Closes #341.
 Closes 342" won't work;
 the two "closes" statements need to be on separate lines.